javidominguez/FenReader/README.md

 This addon translates a chess game position from FEN code to human friendly description.

-Forsyth–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.
+ForsythÂ–Edwards Notation (FEN) is a standard notation for describing a particular board position of a chess game.

 ## Usage: